 About a year ago, I made it a game.
 I decided that I cannot bring anything new into my closets or chest of drawers without getting rid of two items.
 It was easy at first, but later it got harder.
-I’m down to getting rid of garments that have hardly been worn, though they are getting to be a little out of style.
+I got down to ridding myself of garments hardly worn, though they were getting to be a little out of style.

 My closet is still full, but not overly full.
 I finally have room.

 Any of the smaller homes that I foresee in our future have very limited closet space, as most people do.
 I know I’ll need to make many changes.
 I’ve read about and talked to numerous people who have gone through this, and they assure me that it is actually very much a relief to let go of all the extras in our lives.